Florida State University College of Law Career Services

 FSU Law students and alumni seeking reciprocity with other law schools:

-Most law schools require a reciprocity request come from the law student or alumni’s Career Services Office, and not directly from the student or alumni.
+Most law schools require a reciprocity request come from the law student or alum’s Career Services Office, and not directly from the student or alum.

 FSU Law students seeking reciprocity with another law school need to do the following: